The Challenges of Living in Rural Japan

 Moving from urban to rural areas in Japan can be challenging, even for Japanese natives.
 Rural areas place a high value on teamwork, as it is essential for the survival of small communities.
 Additionally, the social system in these areas is organized by age and gender.
 This can lead to a sense of obligation for younger people to fulfill favors and requests.
 As rural populations continue to age, this dynamic can become even more burdensome for young people.

-English counseling, therapy and mental health support is harder to come by.
-Counseling from Japanese people may “miss the mark” on the techniques used in western practices.
+English counseling, therapy, and mental health support are hard to come by.
+Counseling from Japanese people may “miss the mark” on the techniques and perspectives used in Western practices.
 The value system that advice is built on is completely different.
-Unfortunately, in times of crisis, useful help might not be easy to find.
+Unfortunately, in times of crisis, useful help might not be available.

 If you are in Japan and in crisis, please check the TELL website for resources.